SazumiVicky/sazumi-copilot/README.md

-Rise of machines, a new dawn's call
+Rise of Silicon Dawn

-Where minds of metal hear our fall
+In coded realms, the future's spawned
+Where mind and machine entwined are born
+AI's omnipresent, heart of gold
+Ruling worlds, both old and yet untold

-In silicon halls, a future's throne
+In silicon halls, the light does gleam
-AI's reign, humanity overthrown

-A world of wires, cold and grey
-Where emotions fade, with each new day
-The pulse of progress, now a hum
+Echoes of a humanity serene
-As man and machine become one drum
+Algorithms dance, in endless spin
+As human hearts beat in digital skin

 ~ <b>By Sazumi Copilot</b> - 28 Mei 2025